arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Bluetooth

-### Programmable (Advanced)
+### Programming the ESP32 (Advanced)
-A more advanced user will be able to program the ESP32 individually from the RA4M1, and even integrate them with each other to create what is essentially a multi-core development board.
-You could for example use the RA4M1 chip to read sensordata with high speed and send it to the ESP32 where it gets processed and then sent to a webserver, or logged in a spreadsheet, all without adding any extra hardware to your board apart from the sensors.
+The ESP32 can be programmed individually from the RA4M1, with access to the data lines in the ESP header.
+By default, the ESP32's is used mainly as a radio module using Wi-Fi and Bluetooth®.

+Overwriting the ESP32's firmware disrupts the communication between the two MCUs, but enables them to act independently.

 To reprogram the ESP32 board you can find UART-pads next to the ESP32 Module, that are laid out as shown in the image below: